bilskitomaszz/tasks/README.md

 <b>Test Objective:</b>
 The objective of this test case is to verify if it is possible to register using a previously used e-mail address on Trello website.

-The test contains a previously used registered e-mail: bilskitomaszz@gmail.com
+The test contains a previously used registered e-mail: bilskitomaszz@gmail.com that can be replaced in the lines 16 and 18 with any other previously registered email.
+I decided to hard coded the value so it is easy to execute the test.

 <b>Positivelogin</b>